The Remarkable Benefits of 3D Printing in the Healthcare and Medical Sector

 Biocompatibility and sterilisable 3D printing materials

-Depending on the application, biocompatible and sterilisable parts may be necessary for the prototype development of medical devices.
+Depending on the application, biocompatible and sterilisable parts made from medical-grade materials may be necessary for the prototype development of medical devices.
 Today SLA offers the widest selection of biocompatible and sterilisable materials for healthcare and medical applications.
 These materials are specifically formulated to meet the requirements of medical regulations.
+FDA oversight is crucial in ensuring the safety and effectiveness of these materials, especially when they are used in decentralised manufacturing environments.

 For example, Formlabs now has over 30 materials available, including various options that are compliant with ISO13485.
 Including – BioMed Clear is a medically certified biocompatible resin, strong, durable, and suitable for long-term skin or mucosal contact for parts that demand good wear tolerance and low water absorption and can be used for surgical planning and implant sizing tools.
 Tough 1500 resin is a robust material simulating the same strength and performance attributes as Polypropylene (PP).
 This is sterilisable and certified for permanent skin contact making it an ideal candidate for medical prototyping and testing of wearables and personal protective equipment.
 Elastic 50A is a soft and pliable material suitable for prototyping parts usually manufactured in silicone and without the need for tooling investment.
 Delivering clear flexible components rapidly and ideal for prototyping masks, handles, grips and gaskets.